linebender/druid/README.md

 This is particularly useful when working with types defined in another crate.

-## Using druid
+## Using Druid

-An explicit goal of druid is to be easy to build, so please open an issue if you run into any difficulties.
+An explicit goal of Druid is to be easy to build, so please open an issue if you run into any difficulties.
 Druid is available on [crates.io] and should work as a lone dependency (it re-exports all the parts of druid-shell, piet, and kurbo that you'll need):